munificent/craftinginterpreters/book/types-of-values.md

 Anyway, as we add more types to clox, this function will grow new cases.
 For now, these three are sufficient.
-The other comparison operators are easier since they only work on numbers:
+The other comparison operators are easier since they only work on numbers.

 ^code interpret-comparison (4 before, 1 after)